alphagov/govuk-developer-docs/source/manual/alerts/mongod-replication-lag.html.md

 ### Possible fixes

 > Be mindful that load on the primary mongo node may be increased by
-> the replication and consider to limit restart one node at a time.
+> the replication and consider to limit restarts to one node at a time.

 -   Try restarting one of the lagging mongod secondaries: